ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

-In order to ensure this, the client selects a proxy (that serves the oblivious proxy resource) that it trusts will protect this information by forwarding the encapsulated request and response without passing it to the server (that serves the oblivious encapsulation resource).
+In order to ensure this, the client selects a proxy (that serves the oblivious proxy resource) that it trusts will protect this information by forwarding the encrypted request and response without passing it to the server (that serves the oblivious encapsulation resource).

 In this section, a deployment where there are three entities is considered: